RAGE-toolkit/Artic-nf/meta_data/primer-schemes/EA_2024/README.md

 ### 🔧 Reference Genome Modifications

 The genome OR045981 was used as the starting reference but had unresolved regions (`N`s) at both ends.
-These were replaced using consensus sequences derived from East African genomes:
+These missing regions were replaced by splicing in consensus sequence derived from East African genomes:

 - **5′ end:** 79 bp spliced in
 - **3′ end:** 149 bp spliced in